ibm-cloud-docs/Cloudant/api/advanced_replication.md

 ```
 {: codeblock}

-#### Example of automatic update to replication document, which is updated after replication starts
+See the following example of an automatic update to a replication document, which is updated after replication starts:
-{: #example-of-automatic-update-to-replication-document-which-is-updated-after-replication-starts}

 ```json
 {